-What Do Dental Laboratory Technician Do?
+What is a Dental Laboratory Technician?

-Career Description Construct and repair full or partial dentures or dental appliances.
+Occupation Description Construct and repair full or partial dentures or dental appliances.

-Life As a Dental Laboratory Technician
+A Day in the Life of a Dental Laboratory Technician

 - Fabricate, alter, or repair dental devices, such as dentures, crowns, bridges, inlays, or appliances for straightening teeth.

 - Remove excess metal or porcelain and polish surfaces of prostheses or frameworks, using polishing machines.